jupaaso/image-annotator/README.md

 <li> test_APIdb_populate2.py </li>
 <li> test_APIdb_populate3.py </li>
 <li> test_APIdb_populate4.py </li>
+...
 In order to populate database the "imageAnnoAPI.py" -file including database models, ImageTest and PhotoTest folders, and the population test code (for example ‘test_APIdb_populate4.py’) needs to be located in the same path and folder.
 The test code ‘test_APIdb_populate4.py’ creates and populates all database models of Image Annotator.

-tivate python virtual environment before test code execution.
+Activate python virtual environment before test code execution.
 Run the ‘test_APIdb_populate4.py’ with command  ‘python test_APIdb_populate4.py’.
 The test code will create the SQLite database and populate few instances into every data table with pre-set parameters.
 The test code copies images, image data, and ascii data into database.

 Database is created into project folder and named as "imageAnno.db".